nareddyt/cs3600-pycharm-debugging/README.md

 After downloading and installing PyCharm, run the application.
 You will have to choose a few options for the initial setup, but this should only take a few seconds.

 We recommend that you stick to all the default settings.
-However, feel free to change the theme: `Dracula` looks similar to **Atom** and **Sublime Text**.
+Feel free to change the theme: `Dracula` looks similar to **Atom** and **Sublime Text**.

 ## Opening Projects in PyCharm

 This is pretty self explanatory.
-Make sure the project folder is downloaded and you know where it is.
+Make sure the CS 3600 project is downloaded and you know where it is.

 Click on the `Open` button in the welcome screen, select the project folder in the navigation view, and click `Ok`.